Why Does Weight Gain Accelerate After 40 in Women? Hormones, Muscle Loss, and What Actually Helps

 Frequently Asked Questions About Weight Gain After 40

 Not in the way most people think.
-The largest study of human metabolism (6,421 people, published in Science in 2021) found that total daily energy expenditure, adjusted for body size, remains stable from age 20 to 60.
-It doesn't meaningfully decline until after 60, and then only at about 0.7% per year.
-What does change after 40 is the amount of metabolically active tissue (muscle) and the amount of physical activity — both of which decline, effectively reducing calorie burn even though per-kilogram metabolic rate remains stable.
+The largest metabolism study ever conducted — 6,421 people, published in Science in 2021 — found that total daily energy expenditure, adjusted for body size, remains stable from age 20 to age 60.
+What does change is the amount of metabolically active tissue (muscle) and physical activity — both decline, reducing total calorie burn even though per-kilogram metabolic rate stays stable.

 Why am I gaining weight even though I'm eating less?